Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

-\paragraph{\textbf{C5.
-Provide an environment to run and control the agent.}} All participants ran and observed their agent at least once to understand the user experience with the agent.
+All participants ran and observed their agent at least once to understand the user experience with the agent.
 A majority of participants used the {\sc{Stop}} or {\sc{Pause}} controls to intervene while the agent was running to focus on interesting behavior.
-This usually occurred when the participant realized that the agent encountered an error and needed to read the agent's reasoning that led to the error (P3, P4, P5, P6, P7, P8, P12, P13).
-Only P9 used the {\sc{Pause}} and {\sc{Resume}} features from CowPilot~\cite{huq-etal-2025-cowpilot}'s intended use, which was to guide the agent to a better trajectory.
+This usually occurred when the participant realized that the agent encountered an error and needed to read the agent's reasoning that led to the error (US-P3, US-P4, US-P5, US-P6, US-P7, US-P8, US-P12, US-P13).
+Only US-P9 used the {\sc{Pause}} and {\sc{Resume}} features for Cowpilot~\cite{huq-etal-2025-cowpilot}'s intended purpose, which was was to guide the agent to a better set of actions to complete the given task~\cite{huq-etal-2025-cowpilot}.
+We further discuss one insight regarding this Desired Capability below.

-While the agent was running, although participants were generally very attentive to the agent's actions in the webpage and chat panel, many still lost track on whether and when the agent was running, encountering an error, stopped, or waiting for user input (P1, P3, P4, P5, P7, P9, P11).
-This challenge was worsened when the participant designed the agent to not display action descriptions and/or reasoning in the chat or choose to hide the agent's actions on the webpage.
-For example, because P1 did not enable the UI action previews in the webpage, they failed to realize their agent added four croissants to the cart.
+\paragraph{Support is needed to communicate what actions the agent is performing in the current run} Although participants were very attentive to the agent's actions in the webpage and chat panel as the agent was running, many still lost track about whether and when the agent was running, encountering an error, stopped, or waiting for user input (US-P1, US-P3, US-P4, US-P5, US-P7, US-P9, US-P11).
+This challenge was worsened when the participant designed the agent to not display action descriptions and/or reasoning in the chat or chose to hide the agent's actions on the webpage.
+For example, because US-P1 did not enable the UI action previews in the webpage, they failed to realize their agent added four croissants to the cart.